bimat0206/vm-verification/product-approach/iac/validator/backup-value/terraform.tfvars.backup.20250502_205632.md

 }

 # Lambda Configuration
+# Deployment process:
+# 1. First deployment: Keep use_ecr = false to use the default_image_uri for all Lambda functions
+# 2. After ECR repositories are created and images are pushed, set use_ecr = true to use the ECR images
 lambda_functions = {
   create_functions  = true
-  use_ecr           = true # Set to true to create and use ECR repositories image_tag         = "latest"
-  default_image_uri = "879654127886.dkr.ecr.us-east-1.amazonaws.com/vending-render:latest" # Fallback image if ECR image not available
-  architectures     = ["arm64"]
-  memory_sizes = {
+  use_ecr           = false # Set to false for initial deployment, then change to true after ECR repos are created and images are pushed image_tag         = "latest" default_image_uri = "879654127886.dkr.ecr.us-east-1.amazonaws.com/vending-render:latest" # Fallback image for all Lambda functions architectures     = ["arm64"] memory_sizes = {
     initialize                    = 1024